veviego/Twitter/README.md

 * [x] Button statuses are up to date in both the detail view (modal) and timeline regardless of where the button was pressed
 * [x] When replying to a tweet the user's cursor is automatically set after the @username required
 * [x] Favorite count and retweet count are displayed next to buttons and change colors appropriately depending on state
+* [x] Profile pages contain the user's profile banner as well as profile image
+* [x] Created a TabLayout within the profile activity to view a user's tweets, followers, and friends

 ## Video Walkthrough